 Perfect Persia Tour (26 Days)

-In this tour you will visit Tehran Ghazvin, Masooleh, Ardebil, Sarein, Jolfa, Kaleibar, Tabriz, Kaleibar, Sanandaj, Oraman, Kermanshah, Hamedan, Khoram Abad, Shush, Shushtar, Shiraz, Yazd, Isfahan, Kashan, Abyane and Qom in less than a month!
+In this tour you will visit Tehran, Ghazvin, Masooleh, Ardebil, Sarein, Jolfa, Kaleibar, Tabriz, Kaleibar, Sanandaj, Oraman, Kermanshah, Hamedan, Khoram Abad, Shush, Shushtar, Shiraz, Yazd, Isfahan, Kashan, Abyane and Qom in less than a month!

 Day 1: Arrival in Tehran

-Our tour begins with a trip to the Archeological Museum, one of the rare places in the world where we will have the special opportunity to visit and experience the “evolution of mankind” through the marvelous display of historical relics.
+Our tour begins with a trip to the Archeological Museum, one of the rare places in the world where we have the special opportunity to visit and experience the “evolution of mankind” through the marvelous display of historical relics.

 Next on the agenda is our very much-awaited chance to savor the distinctive flavor of Iranian cuisine.
-Lunch will be set in an exquisite traditional Iranian restaurant where we will sample a wide range of delightful Persian dishes and desserts.
+Lunch will be in an exquisite traditional Iranian restaurant where we will sample a wide range of delightful Persian dishes and desserts.

 Attention: The priority in sightseeing may be changed due to the time of your arrival, preference of your guide and also official and unofficial holidays of some museums.

 A morning visit to Sa'ad Abad Complex with an immense area of 1,100,000 square meters and 18 magnificent historical palaces (2 of which we will visit).
 This palace was built by Pahlavi dynasty and it will undoubtedly leave a lasting impression on us.
 And our Tehran excursion will end at the Ceramic Museum where we will be able to witness its construction with glorious ancient archaeology.
 Then we leave the hotel for a tasty Iranian lunch in a traditional restaurant.
-Afterwards we drive 130 km in the highway toward Ghazvin.
+Afterwards we drive 130 km to highway toward Ghazvin.

-Day 3: an excursion to Alamoot
+Day 3: An excursion to Alamoot

 We’ll start today’s adventure with Alamoot.
-Near Ghazvin is the historical castle of Alamoot, which is the unique memory of the God of Alamoot (Hasan Sabbah).
+Near Ghazvin is the historic castle of Alamoot, which is the unique memory of the God of Alamoot (Hasan Sabbah).
 The fortress was destroyed on December 15, 1256 by Hulagu Khan as part of the Mongol offensive on Islamic southwest Asia.